rancher-sandbox/docs.rancherdesktop.io/docs/how-to-guides/running-air-gapped.md

 Rancher Desktop can be run when offline, aka in air-gapped mode.
 This document covers requirements and possible problems when running in air-gapped mode.

+### A Note for Windows users

+This document uses Powershell syntax for environment variables.
+If you're using the Command shell instead, where you see an environment variable reference of `$env:FOO`, please substitute it with `%FOO%`.

 ### Network-Sensitive areas

 There are two areas where Rancher Desktop assumes network availability and will recover in an air-gapped situation: